Exciting: Park Hyatt Kuala Lumpur Now Open, 100+ Floors Up

 Park Hyatt Kuala Lumpur suite

-All of the hotel’s dining outlets will be located on one level, and these will include Merdeka Grill (the signature lunch and dinner restaurant), Cacao Mixology & Chocolate (Kuala Lumpur’s highest bar), and Park Lounge (the all-day lounge serving breakfast, afternoon tea, and more).
+All of the hotel’s dining outlets are located on one level, and these include Merdeka Grill (the signature lunch and dinner restaurant), Cacao Mixology & Chocolate (Kuala Lumpur’s highest bar), and Park Lounge (the all-day lounge serving breakfast, afternoon tea, and more).

 Park Hyatt Kuala Lumpur Merdeka Grill